 What is Construction Factoring?

 Factoring is a form of construction financing where a business sells unpaid invoices for an immediate cash advance.
-It’s also called invoice factoring, accounts receivable factoring, or simply factoring receivables.
+It’s also called invoice factoring, accounts receivable financing, or simply factoring receivables.

 The construction industry finds factoring particularly useful because contractors and subcontractors often wait weeks or months to get paid.
 But the operating costs of running a construction company are high.

-When a business doesn’t have the cash flow to support daily expenses, it runs the risk of shutting down operations.
+When a business lacks sufficient cash flow to support its daily operations, it risks going out of business.
 With factoring, construction businesses can ensure they have the working capital to keep the job running smoothly.

 How does Construction Factoring work?

-The factoring process requires working with a third-party financial institution, called a factoring company or Factor.
-The factoring company purchases the invoices at a discounted and sends a cash advance based on the invoice value.
-Most discount rates are between 1%-5%, and most advance rates are between 75%-95%.
+The process for factoring construction receivables requires working with a third-party company, commonly referred to as a factoring company or Factor.
+The factoring company purchases the invoices at a discount and sends a cash advance based on the invoice value.
+It is common for factoring companies to advance between 80% and 90% of the invoice’s face value once it is accepted.
+Most discount rates range from 1% to 5%.

-The factoring company owns the invoices and waits for clients to pay.
+The factoring company owns the invoices and waits for clients to settle their accounts.
 Once the client pays, the factoring company releases the remaining amount to the construction business.

 Construction Invoice Factoring Steps